Södra Sofielund

-Södra Sofielund is a neighbourhood of Malmö, situated in the Borough of Södra Innerstaden, Malmö Municipality, Skåne County, Sweden.
+Södra Sofielund, or Seved, informally, is a neighbourhood of Malmö, situated in the Borough of Södra Innerstaden, Malmö Municipality, Skåne County, Sweden.
 In 2015, the area was reported by daily newspaper Sydsvenskan to be a socially deprived area where drugs were sold openly and heavy violence involving the use of hand grenades and assault rifles occurred.

 In the 2011–13 period, about 35% of the population originated outside the EU and the Nordic countries.

-In its December 2015 report, Police in Sweden placed the district in the most severe category of urban areas with high crime rates.
+In its December 2015 report, the Swedish Police Authority placed the district in the most severe category of urban areas with high crime rates.
+However, NOA's biennial report for 2023 has lowered this classification to "Risk Area".